Direct Fiber Positioning System

 Service BoardThe printed circuit board that holds the fiber controllers for all the positioners of a single cell.

-Detector CellA base board, its fibers, its positioners, its service board, and its controllers.
+Detector CellA base board, its fibers, its positioners, its service board, and all its controllers.

 Detector FiberA fiber used to capture and transport the light from a celestial object.

-Guide FiberA fiber used to determine the location of mast.
+Guide FiberA fiber used to reveal the location of a detector fiber.

 Dead ReckoningMoving a fiber to a desired position and keeping it there with no use of guide fibers.